 Even if you don’t kiteboard or windsurf, Hood River is an ideal place to spend a long weekend.
 With delicious brunch spots, lively breweries with industrial-style tasting rooms, cute boutiques, and art galleries lining the pedestrian-friendly downtown, you’ll have plenty to fill up your days.
 It’s a perfect stop to add your Pacific Northwest road trip itinerary.

 6. The Painted Hills

 A visit to the Painted Hills is like a trip back in time.
 The hills contain colored stratifications in the soil and the colors of yellow, black, and red appear to have been painted on in long, horizontal brush strokes.
 The colors are most vibrant in the late afternoon.
 You’ll want to spend a few hours here, admiring how the colors look different depending on the sun, and wandering along the trails.

 There are several well-maintained trails in the area if you’d like to get out and stretch your legs.
 You can also see the hills from your car if you’d prefer.
 The Journey Through Time Scenic Byway takes you through a ghost town and the town of Fossil which has some fun activities for kids.

 The Painted Hills are one of the Seven Wonders of Oregon (a few others are listed here as well) so of course, you must visit.
 They are also a part of the John Day Fossil Beds so there are plenty of other amazing landscapes to explore nearby.
 We especially loved the Blue Basin where you can hike either the Islands in Time Trail or the Blue Basin Overlook Trail.
-Walking through the bright blue canyon was like being on another planet!
+Walking through the bright blue canyon is like being on another planet!